Gym Equipment

 As we touched on above, your glutes are made up of three muscles, each of which assists your body with a certain number of functions.

-The gluteus maximus is the largest muscle of the glutes (and the entire body) and helps to extend and laterally rotate the hips.
 Hip extension during walking is when the leg is extending back behind you.
 If you were to point your toes or feet outwards, then this would involve laterally rotation.

 The gluteus medius is located higher up and sits underneath the gluteus maximus.
 It’s a much smaller muscle and responsible for lateral and medial rotation of the hip and abduction (swinging the leg away from the body).

-The gluteus minimus is the smallest of the three and sits underneath the other glute muscles.
 When it comes to strength training it tends to be the most neglected but is an important muscle as aids with internal hip rotation and abduction.
 It’s a supportive muscle as opposed to a primary mover.

 Collectively, the glutes help keep your hips, pelvis, and spine aligned.
 They also serve as a cushion and a point of stability even while you’re at rest.
-Additionally, strong glutes improve your sitting comfort, your balance, and your mobility in general.

 What Is The Optimal Frequency For Working My Legs And Glutes?

 If your aim is to build your glutes as quickly as possible, you should work out your legs two to three times weekly, and place considerable emphasis the glutes when working out.
-Biweekly or triweekly workouts ensure there is enough time for your glutes to rest and recover.
-Overtraining is counterproductive and can lead to muscle deterioration or injury.

 Consistency with these workouts is also essential as it can take several months to see results.